romainlafarguette/romainlafarguette.github.io/_pages/missions.md

 _As IMF consultant:_

-### IMF Singapore Training Institute (2023)
+### Singapore (2023)
-* IMF 1-week training on FX Intervention Rules: A Risk-Based Framework
+* IMF 1-week training on FX Intervention Rules: A Risk-Based Framework with the IMF Singapore Training Institute (STI)
-  * Training in statistics/econometrics, central banking and programming (including Python workshop)
+  * Training in statistics/econometrics, central banking and programming (including Python workshops)
+  * 29 participants from 14 central banks

-### IMF Singapore Training Institute (2022)
+### Singapore (2022)
-* IMF 1-week training on Forecasting Framework Central Bank Systemic Liquidity
+* IMF 1-week training on Forecasting Framework Central Bank Systemic Liquidity with the IMF Singapore Training Institute (STI)
-  * Training in statistics/econometrics, central banking and programming (including workshop)
+  * Training in statistics/econometrics, central banking and programming (including workshops)
+  * 16 participants from 12 central banks

 _As IMF staff:_